-The accused student may choose not to contest the charge(s) and give up the right to a hearing by pleading “In Violation” and verifying this decision with their signature.
+The respondent may choose not to contest the charge(s) and give up the right to a hearing by pleading “In Violation” and verifying this decision with their signature.
 The Office of Student Conduct and Community Standards will impose the appropriate sanction(s).
 The Office of Student Conduct and Community Standards may consult with the Conduct Board concerning sanctions.
-The student will be notified of the sanction(s) in writing, and this sanction decision may only be appealed based on Severity of Sanction.
+The respondent will be notified of the sanction(s) in writing, and this sanction decision may only be appealed based on Severity of Sanction.

-If the student contests the charges, it is the right of that student to have a formal hearing before the Conduct Board.
-If the organization charged is a Fraternity/Sorority and contests the charge(s), it is the right of the Fraternity/Sorority to have a formal hearing before the Fraternity/Sorority Conduct Board.
+If the respondent contests the charges, it is the right of that student to have a formal hearing before the Conduct Board.
+If the organization charged is a fraternity/sorority and contests the charge(s), it is the right of the fraternity/sorority to have a formal hearing before the Fraternity/Sorority Conduct Board.

-The student will be notified in writing as to the time, date and location of the hearing.
-If the student fails to attend the hearing or fails to arrive at the scheduled time after notification has been given, the Conduct Board may consider all presented information and a decision will be rendered.
+The respondent and complainant will be notified in writing as to the time, date and location of the hearing.
+If the respondent and/or complainant fails to attend the hearing or fails to arrive at the scheduled time after notification has been given, the Conduct Board may consider all presented information and a decision will be rendered.